 Durable Medical Equipment and Other Supplies

 Medical equipment and other supplies require prior authorization to determine medical necessity.
 Coverage is determined by national or local criteria outlined by the Centers for Medicare and Medicaid Services (CMS).
 If none are available, CHPW uses Clinical Coverage Criteria (see policies below).

 Medical equipment is defined in the following way:

 Durable Medical Equipment

-Durable medical equipment considered durable is equipment that can withstand repeated use, such as, the type of item that is rented.
+Durable medical equipment considered durable is equipment that can withstand repeated use, such as, the type of item that be rented.
 Medical supplies of an expendable nature, such as incontinence pads, lamb’s wool pads, catheters, ace bandages, elastic stockings, surgical facemask, sheets, and bags are not considered “durable” within the meaning of the definition.
 There are other items that, although durable in nature, may fall into other coverage categories such as supplies and orthotics and prosthetics.
-Orthotics and Prosthetics items include, but are not limited to, braces, artificial limbs, and eyes.
+Orthotics and Prosthetics items include, but are not limited to, braces, artificial limbs and eyes.

 CHPW considers durable medical equipment (DME), orthotics, and prosthetics medically necessary when the applicable criteria are met.
 DME items have the following characteristics and should meet the following requirements:

 - Is prescribed by a physician